 Staff

 Kellie Surmacz (Development Director) has a degree in Public Relations from West Virginia University.
-She has worked in nonprofit development for over ten years, most recently at the University of Pittsburgh at Greensburg and at The Children’s Hospital of Pittsburgh Foundation.
+She has worked in nonprofit development for over ten years, including the University of Pittsburgh at Greensburg and at The Children’s Hospital of Pittsburgh Foundation.
 She lives outside of Pittsburgh with her family and new puppy.
 She spends lots of time in the backyard and exploring hiking trails near her home.

 Kory M. Shrum (Communications Director) is a seasoned publishing and communications professional with more than thirty published books.
 In addition to her Master in Literature and Master of Fine Arts in Writing degrees, she studied marketing, business, and design.
 Before pursuing her own career as an author, she taught more than one hundred writing courses to university students, helping them to develop their talents and their voices.
-When not writing, podcasting, or indulging in her true calling as a stay-at-home dog mom, she enjoys using her skills and her passion in service of the wildlife she loves so much.
+When not writing, podcasting, or planning her next adventure, Kory enjoys using her skills and her passion in service of the wildlife she loves so much.

 Apply to join our board of directors!